 - In the Copy every field, specify the time interval according to which the synchronization process must start.
 Veeam Backup & Replication will check if new restore points are available in the source backup repository.
 If a new restore point is found, it will be copied to the target backup repository within the synchronization interval.

-- At the Virtual Machines step of the wizard, click Add and select VMs whose restore points you want to copy from the local backup repository to the cloud repository.
+- At the Objects step of the wizard, click Add and select VMs or physical machines whose restore points you want to copy from the local backup repository to the cloud repository.
 To quickly find the necessary object, use the search field at the bottom of the Add Objects window.

 - If you want to exclude VMs from the VM container from the job, click Exclusions and specify what objects you want to exclude.